PANKAJ-afk864/Online-Course-Recommendation-System-Machine-Learning--Streamlit-Deployement/README.md

 ##  Demo

-You can deploy this app live using [Streamlit Cloud](https://streamlit.io/cloud).
+You can deploy this app live using [Streamlit Cloud] https://prldkhtzrbqrntapx8ffia.streamlit.app/.
 Once hosted, users can access it via a public URL.

 ---